Vengeance: Night of Champions: Aftermath

 On the July 6 episode of SmackDown!, Kane was named the number one contender to the World Heavyweight Championship after he appeared as the special guest on Edge's Cutting Edge segment.
 Edge held a celebration for himself on the July 13 episode of SmackDown!, and was attacked by Kane, who in the process legitimately injured Edge.
 On the July 20 episode of SmackDown!, Edge was forced to vacate the World Heavyweight Championship as a result of his injury.
 The Great Khali went on to win a 20-man battle royal to become the new World Heavyweight Champion.
-At The Great American Bash, Khali defended the title successfully against Kane and Batista in a Triple Threat match.
+At The Great American Bash, Khali defended the title successfully against Kane and Batista in a triple threat match.

 Vengeance: Night of Champions would be the final Vengeance until the event was reinstated in 2011, as WWE decided to drop Vengeance in 2008 in favor of continuing Night of Champions as its own PPV chronology.
 This 2007 event would also be the only Vengeance to feature the ECW brand, as it was disbanded in 2010, and it was the final Vengeance to occur during the first brand extension, which ended in August 2011, two months before the 2011 event; in April 2011, WWE ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.
 Additionally, this would be the only Night of Champions event, as well as the final Vengeance event, to feature the original Cruiserweight Championship, as the title was retired in September 2007, and it was the only Vengeance event to feature the ECW World Championship, and the final Vengeance event to feature the World Tag Team Championship and WWE Women's Championship, as the three titles were retired in February, August, and September 2010, respectively.
 Night of Champions continued as an annual PPV until its 2015 event, which was the final Night of Champions, as it was replaced by the similarly themed Clash of Champions in 2016.

-This was also the last Vengeance event and only Night of Champions event to be in 4:3 format, as in January 2008, all WWE shows went to high definition.
+However, Night of Champions was reinstated in 2023; while Vengeance was revived in 2021 for the NXT brand, thus renaming that event Vengeance Day at first as part of the TakeOver series then its own event the following year.

 Results

 Tournament brackets

 (*) – Johnny Nitro was an impromptu replacement added by WWE due to the absence of Chris Benoit, explained on-air as being due to “personal issues".
-It was later discovered by local Georgia law enforcement officials that Benoit had murdered his wife and son, and then killed himself in their home.
+It was later discovered by local Georgia law enforcement officials that Benoit had murdered his wife and son, and then committed suicide in their home.